Petlja/BlockBasedProgScratchPracticeEng/_sources/Scratch3 Coordinates_eng.rst

 .. mchoice:: stage2
    :answer_a: in the upper left corner of the Stage
-   :answer_b: in the downer left corner of the Stage
+   :answer_b: in the bottom left corner of the Stage
    :answer_c: in the center of the Stage
-   :answer_d: зависи од придружене позадине
+   :answer_d: depends on the added backdrop
    :correct: c
    :feedback_a:
    :feedback_b:
-   :feedback_c: True
+   :feedback_c: Correct.
    :feedback_d:

-   Где се налази тачка с координатама (0,0)?
+   Where is the location of the point with the coordinates (0,0)?

 Question 3